 The Odyssey Programme UCC

-UCC has introduced a new programme for research staff called The Odyssey Programme.
+UCC has introduced a new programme to enable research staff to pursue rewarding careers beyond academia.
+The programme is called The Odyssey Programme as it is a career journey.
 The programme launched as a pilot in July 2018.
-Since then 33 of UCC's Researchers and PhD students have participated in the 2 day programme in transformative training.
+Since then 156 of UCC's Researchers and PhD students have participated in the 2 day programme in transformative training.

 The content of the modules are: